sadkowsk/native-lands-locator/README.md

-# Native Lands Locator (NatLLoc)
+# Native Lands Locator (NaLLo)
-Native Lands Locator (NatLLoc) is a custom GPT to match your inputs' geographic references with nearby native and indigenous lands, with implications for further development using other models and approaches.
+Native Lands Locator (NaLLo) is a custom GPT to match your inputs' geographic references with nearby native and indigenous lands, with implications for further development using other models and approaches.

-Try NatLloc with your OpenAI account here: https://chat.openai.com/g/g-KP0esL5Q8-native-lands-locator
+Try NaLlo with your OpenAI account here: https://chat.openai.com/g/g-KP0esL5Q8-native-lands-locator

 Watch a video walk-through of this repo here: [youtube link]

-## 1. Motivation
+## 1. Overview

+### Motivation
+- Problem
+- Opportunity

+### Domain Context

+### Possibilities

+### Considerations

+### Requirements

-## 2. Model Card
+## 2. Approach

-## 3. Pretraining
+## 3. Model Card

 ## 4. Fine-Tuning

 ## 5. Evaluation

-## 6. Ethics
+## 6. Demonstration

 ## 7. Critique